Find Cheap Flights to Malaga from $ 16 with eDreams

 How long’s the flight to Malaga?

 If you’re looking to fly to Malaga, we at eDreams have checked the most popular routes to help you plan your trip.
-From Perth, the flight takes roughly 21h; from Sydney, around 23h 46m; and from Brisbane, about 23h 47m.
+From Perth, the flight takes roughly 20h 20m; from Adelaide, around 21h 54m; and from Melbourne, about 23h 23m.

 Flight Time (in hours)